How You Can Help

 Plant a Tree

 Reducing carbon emissions is crucially important, but we also need to pull more carbon out of the atmosphere and photosynthesis is the most effective way to do that.
-A tree can absorb as much as 48 pounds of carbon dioxide each year – by the time it reaches 40 it could sequester 1 ton of carbon dioxide.
+A tree can absorb as much as 48 pounds of carbon dioxide each year – by the time it reaches 40-years-old it could sequester 1 ton of carbon dioxide.

 So plant a tree!
 If you have the available land, the Lady Bird Johnson Wildflower Center at the University of Texas has compiled a database of regional organizations that can provide information about appropriate native trees to plant.